 I dreampt of empty beings for you my brethren, who approach my English with nothing but sideways looks.
 I sought deception, sure, but only to deny the world’s— the extent to which their careless words bled into yours, the way they shelled you up and impaired you, as they so often impaired me.

 Not to deny the world, but to imagine it anew outside its deceptions.
 My poetry could not contain it, and I hated it for its pompous depression; but no less could my life contain it, and I wallowed in a hypocrite’s hypostasis, broken by my inability to intervene anywhere.
-I realized it was always a matter of “who’s ear?”
+I realized it was always a matter of “whose ear?”
 Surrendering to that question was as close as I could get to you, masquerading as myself in your veil.

 And so to impart and to impair are necessarily joined in this communication.
 We were hesitant in the face of its transformation, frightened by death, finitude, finishing.
 I wrote to bring you back from the dead by inducing it (I couldn’t).
-I figured that we were dead trees, blooming with thought in our instant, despite the season, released to an odd sequence of being-without-end.
+I figured that we were already dead trees, blooming with thought in our instant despite the season, released to an odd sequence of being-without-end.
 I knew it absurd from the get-go.

 The agency of this elevation instantiates itself, and begs only that everyone enter into it.
 Reach, reach, reach, it said.

 This is the only life I can offer you, the only friendship I can adequate to my need to share.

 I’ve tried to theorize what I felt, looking at myself in the mirror, but can’t; the modes fall through, I forget every page.
-I’ve tried to meditate on the “purposeless purpose” of the insufferable events to which these sentences bear witness.
+I’ve tried to meditate on the “purposeless purpose” of the insufferable events to which these sentences witness bear.
 (The experience of their invalidity overwhelms.)
-But to indulge our first impulse (to drop it, to erase everything) is to lose sight of the real impetus behind being-with-other-beings, which is to be patient.
+But to indulge our first impulse—to drop it, to erase everything—is to lose sight of the real impetus behind being-with-other-beings, which is patience.
 And so the self-narrative continues…